-Per annum Standard annual cash retainer fee £75,000 Supplemental fees Chairman of the Audit & Risk Committee £80,000 Senior Independent Director and Scientific/Medical Experts £30,000 Chairmen of the Remuneration and Corporate Responsibility Committees £20,000 Non-Executive Director undertaking intercontinental travel to meetings £7,500 per meeting

-- \ The fee for the Chairman of the Audit & Risk Committee reflects the increased focus within the Group on compliance and risk, and the time commitment required from the Committee Chairman of approximately 80 days per annum.
-Full details of the operation of the Audit & Risk Committee are given on pages 97 to 101. - Sir Christopher Gent is the Chairman of the Corporate Responsibility Committee, but does not receive the additional fee listed above.
+Per annum Standard annual cash retainer fee £75,000 Supplemental fees Chairman of the Audit & Risk Committee £80,000 Senior Independent Director and Scientific/Medical Experts £30,000 Chairmen of the Remuneration and Corporate Responsibility Committees [†] £20,000 Non-Executive Director undertaking intercontinental travel to meetings £7,500 per meeting The fee for the Chairman of the Audit & Risk Committee increased focus within the Group on compliance and risk commitment required from the Committee Chairman of a 80 days per annum.
+Full details of the operation of the Al Committee are given on pages 97 to 101.
+Sir Christopher Gent is the Chairman of the Corporate R Committee, but does not receive the additional fee listed x, and the time approximately udit & Risk esponsibility